-A political veteran with more than 20 years experience at the local, state and federal level, Amy is a strong and successful advocate for electing progressive candidates and advancing progressive issues.
-In 2011, she co-founded Better Georgia, where her experience in the political and nonprofit sectors helped grow the state’s largest and most effective progressive nonprofit.
+A policy and civics organizing veteran with more than 20 years experience at the local, state and federal level, Amy is a strong and successful advocate for advancing progressive issues.
+In 2011, she co-founded Better Georgia, where her experience in the nonprofit sector helped grow the state’s largest and most effective progressive nonprofit.

 An experienced fundraiser, Amy has raised more than $6 million for progressive candidates and causes.
 She is a graduate of Mars Hill College, holds a masters degree from Mercer University and is a licensed marriage and family therapist and small business owner in Macon where she lives with her husband, Daryl Morton.